LewisCM14/allotment/docs/docs/client_side.md

         - Ability for users to trigger the registration window if they do not have an account.

 === "User Owned Grow Guide Interface"
     - A interface to list a users currently owned grow guides with a flow for activating/deactivating a guide.
-As well as a flow for deleting a guide that will also require an "are you sure" style confirmation.
+As well as a flow for deleting a guide that is behind a "are you sure" style confirmation.
-    - The individual items in the list are to be navigation items that lead to a dedicated interface for displaying the grow guide.
+    - The individual items in the list are navigation links that lead to a dedicated interface for displaying the grow guide.
-    - The interface will also require a flow for creating a new grow guide.
+    - The interface provides a flow for creating a new grow guide.
-    - The interface will also require a toggle that provides users the ability to make a guide public or private.
+    - The interface includes a toggle that provides users with the ability to make a guide public or private.

 === "User Allotment Interface"
     - Ability for users to create an associated allotment by providing the following information: postal code, width and length.
-        - Initially this interface will just be populated with placeholder text until a user submits the required information to create an associated allotment.
+        - Initially this interface is populated with placeholder text until a user submits the required information to create an associated allotment.
     - Ability for users to update the following information for their allotment: postal code, width and length.

     ???+ tip "Future Improvement"